ryansgot/forsuredbandroid/README.md

 - Add a foreign key column to a table

 ## Coming up
+- stricter testing
 - support for more types of migrations
-- an example java project
+- an example java (non-Android) project and corresponding forsuredbjava library
 - automatically-generated join interfaces based upon foreign key relationships
+- plugin-style database support extensions